SKIP_TO_MAIN_CONTENT

 At a glance

-Workload: Fine-tune Llama 3.2 3B Instruct on the FineTome-100k dataset using LoRA via Unsloth Runner: gpu=t4, cpu=4, ram=16, tenancy=spot ($0.004/min) Estimated cost: ~$0.15 per training run (~30 min)
+Workload: Fine-tune Llama 3.2 3B Instruct on the FineTome-100k dataset using LoRA via Unsloth.
+Runner: gpu=t4, cpu=4, ram=16, tenancy=spot ($0.004/min).
+Estimated cost: ~$0.15 per training run (~30 min).

-This page shows how to fine-tune a language model on machine.dev GPU runners with automatic checkpointing and spot-instance retries.
+This page shows how to fine-tune a language model on machine.dev GPU runners with checkpointing and spot-instance retries.

-• Improve performance on domain-specific conversational scenarios
+• Improve performance on the conversational style your product needs

-1. Loads a specified base model (e.g., Llama 3.2 3B Instruct)
+1. Loads a base model (e.g. Llama 3.2 3B Instruct)

-2. Prepares a conversational dataset (e.g., FineTome-100k or OpenAssistant’s oasst1)
+2. Prepares a conversational dataset (FineTome-100k, OpenAssistant oasst1, or your own)

-3. Applies Low-Rank Adaptation (LoRA) for memory-efficient training
+3. Applies LoRA for memory-efficient training

 5. Pushes the fine-tuned model to Hugging Face Hub

-Workflow Implementation
+Workflow

 name: Supervised Fine-Tuning